Xananax/indexed/spec.md

 expect(wrapped.get('notAnIndex')).to.be.undefined;
 ```

-should bind the function getIndex(key) to the current values only, unless mutate is false.
+should bind the function get(key) to the current values only, unless mutate is false.

 ```js
 var wrapped = wrap([{ name: 'b' }, { name: 'd' }, { name: 'a' }, { name: 'c' }], 'name');